- Products and Services

 “Sound quality is as good as the originals. . .
 Highly recommended.
 Libraries supporting area studies and ethnomusicology; all levels” - CHOICE

 Smithsonian Global Sound for Libraries is the largest and most comprehensive streaming audio collection of world music.
 It currently provides streaming access to over 42,000 tracks from the Smithsonian archives and world music archives in Asia and Africa, and is growing regularly as new recordings are added.
-This collection has been produced in partnership with the Smithsonian and is exclusively available through Alexander Street Press.

 The most comprehensive audio collection available